Water Conservation

 • We have had record rainfall in the Parksville area this past week.
 When will the Stage 4 water restriction be lifted?

-Bob Merrell asked about 1 year ago
+Bob Merrell asked over 1 year ago

 Information will be posted to our website this morning to advise all restrictions will be lifted effective November 1.
 Water conservation levels are directed by the province and relate to flows in the Englishman River.